mgordanier/francesca-giacco-author-site/src/content/markdown/index.md

   - quote: '"Francesca Giacco is a stunning writer and *Six Days in Rome* is a brilliant transporting experience—a novel about belonging with heart and heat; a gorgeous and literary holiday."'
-    attribution: "—Lisa Taddeo, #1 New York Times bestselling author of *Three Women* and *Animal*"
+    attribution: '—Lisa Taddeo, #1 New York Times bestselling author of *Three Women* and *Animal*'
   - quote: “Sometimes it takes a three-thousand-year-old city to feel brand new.
       *Six Days in Rome* unfolds with all the crisp wonderment of a two-star hotel map.
 Sensorial as hell, it acknowledges the major landmarks and